dotnet/arcade/Documentation/AzureDevOps/AzureDevOpsOnboarding.md

 ### dnceng/public pools:

-- NetCore1ESPool-Public : "regular" public builds for public CI
+- NetCore-Public-Int : "regular" public builds for public CI
-- NetCore1ESPool-Svc-Public : Public CI for release branches of .NET products
+- NetCore-Svc-Public-Int : Public CI for release branches of .NET products

 For a 'live' list of available images for a given pool provider, see https://helix.dot.net/#1esPools